 Trex Residential: Wholesale Distributors/Retail Lumber Dealers.
 We generate most of our sales for our composite decking and railing products through our wholesale distribution network by selling Trex Residential products to wholesale distributors, who in turn, sell our products to retail lumber outlets.
 These retail dealers market to both homeowners and contractors, but they emphasize sales to professional contractors, remodelers and homebuilders.
 Contractor-installed decks generally are larger installations with professional craftsmanship.
 Our retail dealers generally provide sales personnel trained in Trex Residential products, contractor training, inventory commitment and point-of-sale display support.
 We believe that attracting wholesale distributors, who are committed to our products and marketing approach and can effectively sell higher value products to contractor-oriented lumber yards and other retail outlets, is important to our future growth.
 Our distributors are able to provide value-added service in marketing our products because they sell premium wood decking products and other innovative building materials that typically require product training and personal selling efforts.
 We typically appoint two distributors within a specified area to sell only Trex Residential decking products on an exclusive basis.
-The distributor purchases our products at prices in effect at the time we ship the product to the distributor.
-Sales to two of our distributors, Boise Cascade Company and U.S. Lumber Group, LLC, each exceeded 10% of sales in 2019.
+The distributors, Boise Cascade Company and U.S. Lumber Group, LLC, each exceeded 10% of sales in 2019.

 Home Depot and Lowe's.
 We sell our products through Home Depot and Lowe's stores.
-Home Depot and Lowe's purchase products directly from us for stocking on their shelves.
+Home Depot and Lowe's stores products directly from us for stocking on their shelves.
 They also purchase product through our wholesale distributors for special orders placed by consumers.
 Home Depot and Lowe's serve both the contractor market and the "do-it-yourself" market.
 We believe that brand exposure through Home Depot and Lowe's distribution promotes consumer acceptance of our products.
 Sales to Lowe's stores exceeded 10% of sales in 2019.